IMAC-projects/unity_ml_dataset/README.md

 - [x] Look for alternatives to Replaced Shaders with our constraints.
 - [x] Automatically save each type of RenderTextures inside folders.
+- [ ] Remap Motion Vectors values to be all positive before exporting.

 B) Shader Replacement